-Two out of 6 submitters raised the BSE safety issue of collagen.
-This has been fully discussed in the above section 5.2 -Safety Considerations.
-This concludes that collagen produced from bovine hides and skins is not a BSE risk.
-Studies have confirmed that the BSE agent has not been found in skin or hair.
+Two out of 6 submitters to the Initial Assessment raised the BSE safety issue of collagen.
+This has been fully discussed in the above section 5.2 - Safety Considerations.
+This concludes that collagen produced from bovine skins and hides is not a BSE risk.
+Studies have confirmed that the BSE agent has not been found in animal skin or hair.